Dash Cams in Australia. A new trend with Australian Motorists

 The benefits of having a dash cam are being discussed and explored every day.
 This movement is growing and will soon be a much more common discussion amongst drivers on Australian roads.

 If you have been the victim or a road rage attack or alternatively if you have been responsible for an attack on a motorist and require legal representation, then you can speak to Benjamin Leonardo, who are Traffic Defence & Criminal Lawyers in Sydney.
 Benjamin Leonardo have offices in Sydney and Parramatta and are conveniently located near the local and district courts.
 They understand the strain Traffic, driving and violent offence cases have on their clients and families alike, and provide sympathetic and non-judgemental advice and support to their clients.
 Having defended more than 3,800 cases and with a success rate of over 90%, Benjamin Leonardo Traffic Solicitors in Sydney & Parramatta, provide their clients with informed legal advice and flexible payment terms.
-If you have been charged with a traffic offence, please contact Benjamin Leonardo on (02) 9283 3033, for your first Free Consultation.
+If you have been charged with a traffic offence, please contact Benjamin Leonardo on (02) 9283 3033, for your first Consultation.